Yousra-Zahra-LATER/React-Axios-JsonServer-CRUD/README.md

 `json-server --watch db.json --port 3001`.\
 This command will start the JSON Server using the db.json file as the data source and expose it at `http://localhost:3001`.\
 5- Open another terminal window (keeping the first one running,then Start the React application by running the following command: .\
- `npm start`
+ `npm start` .\

-Runs the React app in the development mode .\
-The application will be accessible at `http://localhost:3000` The page will reload when you make changes.\
+The application will be accessible at `http://localhost:3000` .\
-You may also see any lint errors in the console.
+The page will reload when you make changes, you may also see any lint errors in the console.